tacobayle/ansibleAviUser/README.md

 pip install avisdk
 ansible-galaxy install -f avinetworks.avisdk
 ```
-3. Make sure you can reach your Avi Controller
+3. Make sure you can reach your Avi Controllers

 ## Environment:
 Playbook(s) has/have been tested against: